Raccffy/Anvilord/README.md

 - Handles a wide range of versions.
 Starting with Beta 1.3 and ending with the latest snapshot;
 - Ability to recompress chunks using [GZip](https://en.wikipedia.org/wiki/Gzip), [zlib](https://en.wikipedia.org/wiki/Zlib) and uncompressed (1.15.1+ only) schemes;
+- Recompresses GZip-compressed data, such as scoreboards, player data, etc.
+- Minifies JSON data, such as player's advancements;
 - Includes [Zopfli, state of the art Deflate compression,](https://developers.googleblog.com/en/compress-data-more-densely-with-zopfli) for even smaller world size.

 ## How?